How can ex-spouses have a good divorce? Is it even possible?

 In my own divorce, for example, I found that by setting intentions, staying grounded, and doing visualizations of negotiations and my ideal future relationship with my ex, my energy affected my spouse’s reactions and his willingness to engage constructively.

 There will likely be moments when tensions flare and you fear the worst, or you may not have a spouse who is willing to play nice.
 While you can’t control your spouse’s actions, you can control your own energy and reactions.

 Instead of focusing on external circumstances, try bringing that focus inward.
 Take more time for self-care, much-needed rest, and connection to your inner wisdom through whatever means work best for you.

-The Importance of Ritual and Ceremony
+5. Understand the Importance of Ritual and Ceremony

 Chances are you put a bit of thought and planning into your wedding.
 You and your spouse likely selected the location where it would take place, the people who would surround you, the clothes you would wear, and the vows you would recite.